Technical Review by

 Domain Keys Identified Mail (DKIM) is an email authentication technique that allows recipients to verify that emails were sent and authorized by the domain owner.
 This safeguard helps users avoid falling victim to phishing scams that impersonate well-known email domains.
 DKIM assigns a digital signature to legitimate email messages, which is encrypted and attached to the emails.

 Without going into the specific details of how to code for a specific DMARC policy option, it is worth explaining the options that are on offer.
-The protocol was designed to be easy to be implement by domain owners from a broad range of backgrounds – it is therefore versatile and simple.
+The protocol was designed to be easy to be implement by the registered owner of the domain – it is therefore versatile and simple to implement.

 Monitoring (p=none)